 The NTH IRZ well spacing was also evaluated with respect to manganese concentrations.
 Figures 10.1-5 and 10.1-6 depict the manganese byproduct generated for the 150-foot and 75-foot NTH IRZ well layouts in model layers 2 and 4 after 10 years of simulated transport.
 These two figures indicate that the two NTH IRZ well layouts results in similar manganese byproduct footprints.
 There are slight differences in that the 150-foot NTH IRZ spacing manganese byproduct extends slightly farther downgradient due to greater point injection rates, and the 75-foot NTH IRZ spacing manganese byproduct is more continuous laterally along the NTH IRZ due to lower point injection rates and an increased number of injection wells along the NTH IRZ.
 Figures 10.1-7 and 10.1-8 display the manganese byproduct footprints after 30 years of simulated transport in model layers 2 and 4 for the 150-foot and 75-foot NTH IRZ well spacing.
-These figures indicate that the resultant manganese byproduct is similar between the two NTH IRZ well spacing simulated manganese byproduct extends slightly further downgradient that 75-foot NTH IRZ well spacing simulated manganese byproduct extends slightly further downgradient that the 75-foot NTH IRZ well spacing simulated transport in model layers 2 and 4 for the 150-foot and 75-foot NTH IRZ well spacing.
-These figures indicate that the resultant manganese byproduct is similar between the two NTH IRZ well spacing simulated manganese byproduct extends slightly further downgradient than the 75-foot NTH IRZ well spacing scenario due to higher point injection rates.
-Both NTH IRZ well layouts indicate manganese byproduct above 130 μ g/L shows up from the recirculated riverbank extracted water injected into IRL-1 and IRL-2.
+These figures indicate that the resultant manganese byproduct is similar between the two NTH IRZ well layouts at later times in the active remedy.
+Similar to the 10-year results, at 30 years the 150-foot NTH IRZ well spacing simulated manganese byproduct extends slightly further downgradient than the 75-foot NTH IRZ well spacing scenario due to higher point injection rates.
+Both NTH IRZ well layouts indicate manganese byproduct above 130 μg/L shows up from the recirculated River Bank extracted water injected into IRL-1 and IRL-2.